 - Add the chopped almonds, dates, and chocolate and mix until evenly distributed.

 - Drop large scoops (heaping tablespoons) of dough onto the lined baking sheet, about 3 inches apart (you might need to bake in batches).
-Chill the dough on the baking sheet for 30 minutes.
+Chill the dough on the baking sheet for 45 minutes (or freeze for 20 minutes).

 - Preheat the oven to 350°F and line a large baking sheet with parchment paper.